ids-s1-21/project-Conqeurors/proposal/proposal.md

     ## $ y         <chr> "no", "no", "no", "no", "no", "no", "no", "no", "no", "no", …

 ## 3. Data analysis plan

+The outcome of this data(Y) is whether or not the client has subscribed to the term deposit the bank is offering.
+The predictor(X) variables are all the other variables in the dataset excluding Y which is the outcome variable.
+Our question will be answered by determining which of these variables are better predictors for this outcome.

+We are not using any comparison groups because our data analysis research question is not based on experiment testing but rather on analyzing causation between different sets of variables.